Ronzxy/Dockerfiles/nginx/README.md

 # Nginx

-Build and create an nginx docker image from the alpine edge.
+Build and create nginx docker image from the alpine edge.

 # Build
 ```shell